What are offences against civil coexistence

 Causing harm on the basis of a person’s affiliation, illness or character

-Harm can be understood as a negative impact on a person.
+Harm can be seen as a negative impact on a person.
 It may be a pecuniary injury or damage or a non-pecuniary injury, which includes injury to personal rights or personality as such.

 Example: a company refuses to hire a Roma job applicant, even though he meets all the qualification requirements, simply because of his ethnic origin.